graysonm23/Native-Blog/README.md

 What makes this application awesome, was getting to work with Context.
 Using React's useContext I was able to not only pass down parameters, like React normally does through props from Parent to Child, but skip the Parent to the n-th Child.
 Context is used as a wrapper for the application and stores global values that any Child component can access.
 Almost like using a Redux store.

+## Backend
+For the backend I created a fake server/database using jsonServer npm.
+To create the http i used ngrok npm, which allows me to make my axios requests.

 ## User Interaction
 Using CRUD (Create, Read, Update, Delete) operations the use make a new blog post and store it for a later time.
 If the user is unhappy or would like to add upon what they have already blogged about, they can certainly edit the post or delete it.